 We are pleased to report the Willcox Theater and Arts improvements are about to begin.
 Dr. Gayle Berry, Executive Director of WTA spoke about the project at our last EAC meeting.
-A groundbreaking ceremony took place on Friday, May 10th.
+A groundbreaking ceremony is scheduled to take place on Friday, May 10th.
+RSVP's are due by Friday, May 3rd for any who would like to attend.
 This is an EDA funded project and SEAGO was instrumental in securing funding by providing WTA with an Environmental Review Record which was included in their funding application.
 SEAGO has assisted with procurement and once construction begins we will provide assistance with Fair Labor Standards Act compliance.